Sgrahminator/follow_the_rainbow_travels/README.md

 Spread Love, Not Hate: Our platform thrives on positivity.
 Engage respectfully and kindly.
 Remember, bullying or disrespect will not be tolerated.

 Conclusion: Safety is a collective responsibility.
-While we strive to ensure Follow The Rainbow Travels remains a safe haven, your awareness and prudence play an integral role.
+While we strive to ensure "Queer Quests Hub" remains a safe haven, your awareness and prudence play an integral role.
 Let's together create a safe and welcoming space for everyone!

 Ally Corner (AllyCorner.jsx - "/allycorner"): A dedicated section where users can show support with positive posts, a section where users can ask questions and get or give answers, and learn about the LGBTQIA+ community.
  - AllyPosts.jsx - A section for support posts that can be text or image or a combo of both, a positive posts section.